commonsharp/SurvivalProject-Server/README.md

 * When a player (I think the master) dies in symbol mode, his symbols disappear. o_o
 * ~~When you finish a survival game, it says draw.
 Not sure if it should say that or win.~~
 * ~~Possible bug - broadcast messages will get sent to other servers as well.
 So someone sending a chat message would send it to people in other servers as well.
 Need to check that.~~ - this doesn't happen.
-* The guild rank of new players in the room is '?' instead of being the true rank.
+* ~~The guild rank of new players in the room is '?' instead of being the true rank.~~

+# 08/04/2017
+* Finally managed to fix the bug where the guild rank of new players in the room was '?'.

 # 07/04/2017
 * Guilds: You can join a guild using the guild-join chat command.